GRE-Cheating-Service/.github/profile/README.md

 **Is GRE at home accepted** is a very reason of worry among students and the best thing that one can do is to contact their university.

 ## Can I pay someone to take my GRE exam?
 To be honest, you should not.
-But if you really need help, you can contact us on telegram and we will help you at a very reasonable price.
+But if you really need help, you can contact us on **telegram** (Search @GRE_Help on telegram and you'll find us) and we will help you at a very reasonable price.
 It is very safe and we have helped many students get their dreams.

 ## Can we cheat in GRE exam?
 Yes, it is possible.
 Again, I do not recommend that but you can. **GRE home cheating** has already been done by thousands of candidates already.
-Contact us on telegram if you have any queries.
+Contact us on **telegram** (Search @GRE_Help on telegram and you'll find us) if you have any queries.

 ## Can you skip questions in computer GRE?
 Absolutely!
 One of the great advantages of the computer-delivered GRE is the ability to skip questions within a section.
 Here's how it helps: